kyma-project/community/internal/proposals/logs/dynamic-backend-configuration/concept-ServiceCatalog-Integration/serviceCatalogIntegration-Concept.md

 ## General Architecture / Workflow:

-The following Workflow is explained in the context of the BTP operator's ServiceBinding.
-The user can also refer to a secret which is created by another instance or by the user.
-In this case, step one and two are skipped and in step three the user refers to a custom secret.
+The following Workflow is explained in the context of the BTP Operator's ServiceBinding.
+The user can also refer to a Secret which is created by another instance or by the user.
+In this case, step one and two are skipped, and in step three the user refers to a custom Secret.

 1. User creates ServiceBinding using CLI, BTP, or Busola.
 2. BTP Operator watches ServiceBinding-CRs and creates corresponding Secret.